A bit about me

 When I first met my wife

-My wife and I yearly celebrate π-day on 14th March since that's when we first met.
+My wife and I celebrate π-day on 14th March yearly since that's the day we first met.

 My first computer programme

-I was four years old when I discovered BASICA on our Intel 286 computer.
+I was four years old when I discovered BASICA on our Intel 286 computer and started playing around with it.

 Books read per year